MarFerPra/jobs-cms/README.md

 ![Creating user](http://i1268.photobucket.com/albums/jj576/marcofp0/jobs-cms/creating-user_zpskydbrsby.png)

-After that you'll be able to authenticate using that email and password as credentials
+After that you'll be able to authenticate using that email and password as credentials.

 #### Authentication